 We tried, as much as possible, to avoid ‘let me talk to my spouse, contact me again tomorrow’ and its variations.
 When that happens, we asked for the spouses’ phone numbers and talked to them.
 We don’t like delays.
 If a potential sale takes more than a few days, it’s probably a gone case.

 We used the fake ‘limited time offer’ tactic, the ‘only selected customers get this chance’ tactic, and everything in between.
 Basically, we don’t want you to have time to do your own research.

 Advice for you:

 - Current telemarketing agencies will hate me for this, gosh, but here goes: I believe in product research.
 I believe in comparison research.
-It might be good, but let me be the judge of that.
+The product might be good, but let me be the judge of that can or not?
 For this reason, I get telemarketers to email me the product brochures.
-They will usually give some excuse like its not ready (probably doesn’t exist), or it’s not available for the public eye, only to selected customers.
-Nope, then it’s not for me.
+If they give some excuse like its not ready (probably doesn’t exist), or it’s not available for the public eye, the product is a major no for me.

 - Buying a product simply because ‘the nice lady spent 30 minutes explaining it to me’ is a thing.
 You wouldn’t believe how many people get guilted into paying hundreds of ringgit every month for 25 years this way.
 No!
 Never feel guilty for this.
 It’s a huge financial commitment!